 Store Apple Pencil properly

 The first step in preventing charging problems with the Apple Pencil is correct storage.
 The Apple Pencil should be kept in its case or in a spot that is clean, dry, and free of pollutants like dust and dampness.
-Also, it is crucial to keep the Apple Pencil out of places where it can be harmed, including a bag containing sharp objects or a location where it might be trod upon.
+Also, it is crucial to keep the Apple Pencil out of places where it can be harmed, including a bag containing sharp objects or a location where it might tread upon.

-Avoid Exposing Apple Pencil to Extreme Temperatures
+Avoid Exposing Apple Pencils to Extreme Temperatures

 Extreme temperatures can harm the Apple Pencil’s battery and charging system.
 The Apple Pencil should ideally not be exposed to temperatures below zero or above 95 degrees Fahrenheit.
 It is also advisable to keep the Apple Pencil out of direct sunshine and hot cars for as little time as possible.